Gayathri-Cyber23/Web-Server-Security-Assessment-SOC-Analysis/README.md

 ## Project Overview

-This project was completed as part of my Master of Science in Cybersecurity capstone.
-The project simulated a real-world cybersecurity consulting engagement for a small business operating a WordPress-based e-commerce website hosted on a Linux server environment.
+This project was completed as part of my Master’s in Cybersecurity capstone.
+It involved reviewing the security of a Linux-based web server environment supporting a WordPress application.

-The objective was to evaluate the security posture of the environment, develop a security program, implement server hardening measures, conduct vulnerability analysis, review security logs, and provide remediation recommendations.
+The objective was to identify risks, apply basic security improvements, and understand how vulnerabilities and system activity are analyzed in a real-world setting.

-## Technical Environment
+## Environment Overview

-- Red Hat Enterprise Linux 8.4
+- Linux server (Red Hat Enterprise Linux)
-- Apache 2.4.37
+- Apache web server
-- MariaDB 10.6.4
+- MariaDB database
-- WordPress
+- WordPress application
-- SSH access through VPN
+- SSH remote access
-- Kali Linux for vulnerability analysis
+- Kali Linux used for basic testing

 ## Project Phases

-### Phase 1: Security Program and Risk Assessment
+### Phase 1: Security Program & Risk Assessment

-- Reviewed the server and business environment
+- Reviewed system components and identified security risks
-- Developed security policy and access management guidance
-- Created a risk assessment covering OS, web server, database, WordPress, and user-role risks
+- Evaluated OS, web server, database, and application-level risks
+- Identified issues such as weak passwords, outdated software, and insecure configurations
-- Proposed security controls including firewall, IDS, logging, monitoring, and hardening
+- Recommended controls including patching, access control, and logging

-### Phase 2: Security Implementation and Testing Strategy
+### Phase 2: Security Implementation

-- Practiced role-based access control concepts
+- Applied basic security concepts such as role-based access control
-- Reviewed administrative, security, and web administrator role separation
+- Reviewed user roles and permissions
-- Practiced SSH hardening using key-based authentication
+- Practiced SSH security improvements (key-based authentication)
-- Developed a vulnerability analysis strategy using tools such as Nmap, Nikto, curl, dirb, netcat, ssh-audit, and searchsploit
+- Focused on strengthening system configuration based on identified risks

-### Phase 3: Vulnerability Assessment and SOC-Style Analysis
+### Phase 3: Vulnerability Assessment & SOC-Style Analysis

-- Conducted vulnerability assessment against a peer server environment
-- Performed service enumeration, directory scanning, SSL/TLS review, CMS fingerprinting, and WordPress analysis
+- Performed basic vulnerability scanning and enumeration
-- Identified outdated software, exposed directories, weak headers, expired SSL certificate, XML-RPC exposure, and weak SSH algorithms
+- Identified issues such as outdated software, weak configurations, and exposed services
-- Reviewed ModSecurity logs to analyze detected scanner activity and determine whether malicious activity was blocked or logged
+- Reviewed logs to understand system activity and detect potential security events
+- Gained exposure to how SOC teams analyze alerts and system behavior

 ## Tools Used

 - Nmap
 - Nikto
-- curl
-- dirb
-- Gobuster
-- Netcat
-- ssh-audit
-- searchsploit
-- testssl.sh
-- ModSecurity
-- OWASP Core Rule Set
 - Kali Linux
+- Basic Linux commands
-- PuTTY
+- ModSecurity (log review)
-- Microsoft Teams
-- Microsoft Office

 ## Key Skills Demonstrated

-- Vulnerability assessment
-- Web server security review
-- Linux server hardening concepts
-- Access control and RBAC
-- SSH hardening
-- Security policy development
 - Risk assessment
+- Basic vulnerability analysis
+- Linux system security fundamentals
+- Access control concepts (RBAC)
+- Security configuration awareness
-- Log review and forensic analysis
+- Log review and monitoring basics
-- SOC-style investigation
-- Security documentation and reporting
+- Security documentation

-- Team leadership and project coordination
+## What I Learned

+- How to identify and evaluate security risks in a system
+- How vulnerabilities impact real-world environments
+- How basic security controls improve system protection
+- How monitoring and logs help detect security issues
+- How GRC and SOC concepts connect in practice

-## Important Note
+## Note

-This repository contains sanitized academic project documentation.
-Sensitive information such as IP addresses, usernames, passwords, screenshots containing credentials, instructor contact information, team member contact information, and private school system details have been removed or redacted.
+This repository contains a simplified version of an academic project.
+Sensitive details such as IP addresses, credentials, and internal configurations have been removed.

+## Summary

+This project demonstrates my foundational understanding of cybersecurity concepts across risk assessment, basic implementation, and SOC-style analysis, as I continue building hands-on experience in the field.